-Croatia, Hungary: INA-MOL relations and shareholders relations7.
-January 2017. / SEE Energy News
+Croatia, Hungary: INA-MOL relations and shareholders relations, SEE Energy News

 The announcement of Prime Minister Andrej Plenkovic that the Government will buy INA shares from MOL raised the price of INA shares less than 10 percent to EUR 423 and the following days and weeks will show whether yesterday’s customers will make profit from the transaction.

 INA shares are listed on the stock exchange, but are minimally traded with because three key players, MOL, Croatia and pension funds, are holding 98.5 of INA shares, and only 1.5 per cent of shares of Croatian oil company is commercially available.
 Most of them belong to MOL, 49.08 percent (although it is believed that associated partners who have purchased half percent of shares are hiding behind custody accounts), followed by the Ministry of State Property with 44.84 percent, and the rest is held by pension funds and other investors, reports Vecernji list.

 Whoever bought INA yesterday, and 45 shares have been sold for EUR 19,024 does not believe that the Croatian government and MOL will reach agreement.
 Anonymous sources say that Croatia is willing to offer MOL EUR 800 million, while the company also unofficially reports that it will not go below EUR 1.8 billion as it is the amount that have been invested in INA so far.